-- Certification: EVSE will meet the appropriate codes and standards and will be certified and so marked by a Nationally Recognized Testing Laboratory (e.g., Underwriters Laboratories).
-Owners should be cautioned against using equipment that has not been certified for EV use. - Cord Length: The EVSE will provide a maximum of 25 feet of flexibility from the wall location to the EV Inlet.
-This figure was obtained by starting with the typical 15-foot car length and adding the 7-foot car width plus 3 feet to the EVSE's permanent location.
-The EV inlet location on each EV model will vary by manufacturer; however, this standard length should be sufficient to reach from a reasonably positioned EVSE to the inlet. - Tripping Hazard: An extended EV cord may present a tripping hazard, so the EVSE should be located in an area of minimum pedestrian traffic.
-An alternative would be installation of an overhead support or trolley system to allow the cord to hang above the vehicle in the location of the EV inlet. - Ventilation Requirements: If there are ventilation requirements, the EVSE will be required to energize a properly-sized ventilation system.
+Certification: EVSE will meet the appropriate codes and standards and will be certified and so marked by a nationally-recognized testing laboratory (e.g., Underwriters Laboratories).
+Owners should be cautioned against using equipment that has not been certified for EV use.

+Cord Length: The EVSE will provide a maximum of 25 feet of flexibility from the wall location to the EV inlet.
+This figure was obtained by adding the typical 15-foot car length plus the 7-foot car width plus 3 feet to the EVSE permanent location.
+The EV Inlet location on each EV model will vary by manufacturer; however, this standard length should be sufficient to reach from a reasonably-positioned EVSE to the inlet.

+Tripping Hazard: An extended EV cord may present a tripping hazard, so the EVSE should be located in an area of minimum pedestrian traffic.
+An alternative would be to install an overhead support or trolley system to allow the cord to hang above the vehicle in the location of the EV inlet.

+Ventilation Requirements: If there are ventilation requirements, the EVSE will be required to energize a properly-sized ventilation system.
 This requirement is expected to be rare, since automobile manufacturers are expected to use non-gassing batteries.
-Some EV owners who convert their own vehicles to electric or purchase conversion vehicles may use gassing batteries, however.
-The approved EVSE will communicate with the vehicle and if ventilation is required but no ventilation system exists, the EVSE will not charge the vehicle.
-In multi-family or parking garage situations that may already have ventilation systems for exhaust of normal vehicle emissions, that system generally would be sufficient.
+However, some EV owners who convert their own vehicles to electric or purchase conversion vehicles may use gassing batteries.
+The approved EVSE will communicate with each vehicle, and if ventilation is required but no ventilation system exists, the EVSE will not charge the vehicle.
+In multi-family or parking garage situations that may already have ventilation systems for exhaust of normal vehicle emissions, the existing system usually would be deemed sufficient.
 However, calculations should verify this result.
-It also may be impractical to wire the charger to the ventilation controls or costly to run the system for a single vehicle charging.
-In these cases, it may be prudent to specify that the chargers are intended for non-gassing batteries only.
+It may also be impractical to wire the charger to the ventilation controls or costly to run the system for a single vehicle charging.
+In these cases, it may be prudent to identify that the chargers are intended for non-gassing batteries only.

 Energized Equipment: Unless de-energized by the local disconnect, the EVSE is considered electrically energized equipment.
-Because it operates above 50 volts, Part 19 Electrical Safety of the Occupational Health and Safety (OHS) Regulation requires guarding of live parts.
+Because it operates above 50 volts, Part 19 Electrical Safety of the Occupational Health and Safety (OHS) Regulation requires guarding live parts.
 EVSE may be positioned in a way that requires a physical barrier for its protection.
 Wheel stops are recommended to prevent a vehicle from contacting the EVSE.
 They also help position the EV in the optimum location for charging.